-CANDIDATES: This fellowship is offered to 2-4 physicians per year.
+CANDIDATES: This fellowship is offered to up to four (4) physicians.

-VENUE: Currently through the Joint Red Cell Unit, Haematology Department of the University College London NHS Foundation Trust, 235 Euston Road, London, NW1 2BU, UK.
+VENUE: Joint Red Cell Unit, Haematology Department of the University College London NHS Foundation Trust, 235 Euston Road, London, NW1 2BU, UK.

-The candidates and their employers must be committed to work in the field of haemoglobinopathies at their current institution of employment for a period of at least 3 years after the fellowship, so that the candidate also trains other medical specialists in the field during this period.
+The candidates and their employers must be committed to working in the field of haemoglobinopathies at their current institution of employment for a period of at least three (3) years after the fellowship, so that the candidate also trains other medical specialists in the field during this period.

 - A letter of consent for this must be sent along with each candidate’s application, both by the candidate himself/herself and by his/her employer.
 The employer can be the director of the institution where the candidate is employed or an assigned by the Ministry of Health of the candidate’s country official.